 One of the major aims of IEA has been, and still is, to reduce the vulnerability of member countries to the interruption of imported energy supplies, particularly their dependence on oil.
 Recent history has shown that large-scale disturbances of the supply of energy could be created by international political conflicts.

-Other goals have assumed increasing importance in recent years, particularly reducing the environmental impacts of energy use and promoting Sustainable Development.
+Other goals have assumed increasing importance in recent years, particularly reducing the environmental impacts of energy use and promoting sustainable development.
 Of special importance is the need to reduce emissions of Greenhouse Gases (GHG) that contribute to climate change.

 In general terms, communities concerned about GHG reduction should first adopt policies for the reducing end-use energy requirements.
-Having done this, the community should be considered as a system and should seek to utilise:
+Having done this, the community should be considered as a system and should seek to utilize:

-DHC has proven to be a major contributor to GHG reduction in many member countries and recognition of DHC's importance is growing.
+DHC has proven to be a major contributor to GHG reduction in many member countries, and recognition of DHC's importance is growing.
 In fact, many countries where it is established are renewing their commitment to DHC as they find new ways to use the technology to reduce environmental impacts.
 DHC facilitates linkages between supplies that are environmentally desirable and end users that could not otherwise make use of those energy sources.